-The Fund's financial instruments include cash, contributions and other receivables, accrued interest, notes receivable, investments, accounts payable, accrued liabilities, amounts due to the Province of Prince Edward Island, income taxes payable, investment fees payable, and other remittances payable.
+The Fund's financial instruments include cash, contributions and other receivables, accrued interest, notes receivable, investments, accounts payable, accrued liabilities, remittances payable, amounts due to the Province of Prince Edward Island, investment fees payable, and accrued pension obligation.
 Due to their nature, the Fund's financial instruments, with the exception of investments, are carried at cost which approximates their fair value.
 Investments are carried at fair value and are subject to interest, credit, currency, price, and liquidity risks as described in Note 3.